StefanoAraujo/vagrant/README.md

 A Vagrant server for Joomla! core and extension development.

-**ATTENTION: THIS IS STILL WORK IN PROGRESS**.
+**ATTENTION: We consider this to be always work in progress**.
 Backup your data before spinning up this dev box.

 **NO WARRANTY**.
 I wrote and documented this for my personal use.
 It's what I use to create servers for development and testing.
 I accept no responsibility or liability whatsoever if any third party decides to use it.
 If something broke and you know how to fix it feel free to send me a Pull Request through GitHub.